axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2023-04-11-rbuddyneighbor-revisited.markdown

     <th>Cooking for Others</th>
     <td>
      <p>Some people love to cook.
 Others, like myself, can appreciate a good dish, but that&rsquo;s it: no cooking.
 If anybody asks, I&rsquo;ll say, <span class="_quotespan">it&rsquo;s good.</span></p>
      <p>Even the people who like to cook, sometimes feel like not cooking.
-It&rsquo;s like harking for a special dish, but you don&rsquo;t want to make it or don&rsquo;t know how cook it.</p>
+It&rsquo;s like harking for a special dish, but you don&rsquo;t want to make it or don&rsquo;t know how to cook it.</p>
     </td>
    </tr>
    <tr>